 - As a sponsor of activities that become considerably more risky when alcohol is also available

 When was the last time you reviewed your insurance policy?
 If you’re like most people, you probably don’t look at your policy until you need to make a claim and that could be too late.
-For peace of mind, a quick call to your insurance expert will make sure you are properly protected from potential risks due to liquor liability.
+For peace of mind, a quick call to your insurance broker will make sure you are properly protected from potential risks due to liquor liability.

-If you have any questions or concerns about your risk regarding liquor liability, feel free to contact our commercial insurance experts at 1-800-731-2228 or email@example.com.
+If you have any questions or concerns about your risk regarding liquor liability, feel free to contact our commercial insurance brokers at 1-800-731-2228 or email@example.com.
 We’ve got the great advice you want and the affordable coverage you need.